NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

            * 122 OSTs (106 are HDDs, 16 are SSDs)
            * 9.1 PiB of usable disk space (*df -hP /scratch{1,2}*)

-Since each file system has two metadata targets, eachproject directory is configured to use one of MDTs, and theyare spread roughly evenly between the two MDTs.
-This meansthat approximately 1/4 of all Hera projects share metadataresources.
+Since each file system has two metadata targets, each project directory is configured to use one of MDTs, and theyare spread roughly evenly between the two MDTs.
+This meansthat approximately 1/4 of all Hera projects share metadata resources.

 .. rubric:: File Operations

 * When a compute node needs to create or access a file, it   requests the associated storage locations from the MDS   and the associated MDT.
 * I/O operations then occur directly with the OSSs and OSTs   associated with the file, bypassing the MDS.
 * For read operations file data flows from the OSTs to the   compute node.

 .. rubric:: Types of file I/O